Yuppiechef/cqrs-server/doc/intro.md

 An event is a past tense archive record about what has happened.
 Examples are `UserLoggedIn`, `AddedToCart`, `CheckedOut`, `OrderShipped`, `OrderDelivered` and `ProductFaultLogged`.

 The idea is that if you maintain a list of these events, you have a canonical source that you can build arbitrary aggregate views from.
-You can completely obviate the need for cache invalidation if you treat these events as a stream and update all the various sources as events filter through.
+You can completely obviate the need for cache invalidation - Treat the events as a stream and update all the various sources as events filter through.

-The past tense is very important to distinguish Events from Commands like `UserLogin` or `AddToCart`.
-The Commands imply that the user is attempting an action and that the system can still make some kind of decision, validation or even refusal to process.
+The past tense is important to distinguish Events from Commands like `UserLogin` or `AddToCart`.
+A Command implies that the user is attempting an action - the system can still make some kind of decision, validation or even refusal to process.
 This is not the case in past tense events as you cannot mutate history.

-You store the list of events into what is called an Event Store and use that as the canonical state of the system.
-You derive other views in other shapes that are optimized for reading.
+You store the list of events into an Event Store and use that as the canonical state of the system.
+You derive views in other shapes optimized for reading.

 A key benefit is that you can introduce new derived views.
-Simply leverage existing events and populate the views with historical data as if they were always there.
+Leverage existing events and populate the views with historical data as if they were always there.

 ## Introduction to Command/Query Responsibility Segregation

-Most of the reading material out there will describe CQRS through very Object Oriented lenses and introduce all sorts of management layers, a lot to do with command responsibility managers and logical aggregate objects.
+Most of the reading material will describe CQRS through Object Oriented lenses.
+This introduces all sorts complexity - a lot to do with command responsibility managers and logical aggregate objects.
 We've distilled the essence of CQRS into:

 > "Separate your writes and queries"

-This implies that you create an archive in the most convenient form for your writes and a separate storage convenient for reads.
+This implies that you create an archive in the best form for writes and a separate storage convenient for reads.

 While we're distilling things, let's look at some useful word definitions (courtesy of [Merriam Webster Dictionary](http://www.merriam-webster.com)):